UniMath/agda-unimath/src/metric-spaces/pseudometric-completion-of-metric-spaces.lagda.md

       ( pseudometric-Metric-Space M)
 ```

-### Any complete metric space is a retract of its pseudometric completion
+### Any complete metric space is a short retract of its pseudometric completion

 ```agda
 module _